-The great news is that franchise businesses are seen as a stronger model than other businesses so this already puts you on the front foot in getting approved for finance.
+Franchise businesses are seen as a stronger business model than independent ventures so this already puts you in a better position to get approved for a franchise loan.

-There are a number of franchises that are favoured by a few of our lenders but we can line you up with the bank that will offer you the most favourable terms and allow you to borrow up to the maximum Loan to Value Ratio (LVR) for your situation.
+There are a number of franchises that are favoured by a few of our lenders so read on to find out which lender will allow you to borrow the amount you need.

 How does a franchise loan work?

 Franchise loans work very much in the same way as a standard business loan with similar features and commercial interest rates.

 The biggest difference is that you can generally borrow more against the value of the business than if you were to buy a similar-sized non-franchise business in the same industry.